Visual Art

 • The creation of a visual arts sketchbook to allow students to document, experiment and practise their Arts Ideas.

-• The opportunity to create artworks for significant events within the school calendar.
+• The opportunity to create artwork for significant events within the school calendar.

-• Frequent exhibitions of student work at Southlands Shopping Centre alongside the artwork of students from Willetton SHS and Castlereagh School.
+• Art exhibitions of student work at Southlands Shopping Centre.